 Who Was Frédéric Chopin?

-Frédéric Chopin was a renowned Polish composer who published his first composition at age 7 and began performing one year later.
+Frédéric Chopin was a renowned Polish and French composer who published his first composition at age 7 and began performing one year later.
 In 1832, he moved to Paris, socialized with high society and was known as an excellent piano teacher.
 His piano compositions were highly influential.

 Chopin was born Fryderyk Franciszek Szopen on March 1, 1810, in the small village of Zelazowa Wola, Duchy of Warsaw (now Poland).
 His father, Nicholas, was a French émigré who was working as a bookkeeper when he met and married Justyna Krzyzanowska.
 Soon after Chopin was born, Nicholas found employment as a tutor for aristocratic families in Warsaw.